Little dogs pee in the house–it’s a common complaint.

 Keeping Little Dogs From Peeing in My House

-I don’t find schlepping a bottle of Nature’s Miracle around my house meaningful.
+I don’t find schlepping a bottle of Nature’s Miracle (Amazon) around my house meaningful.
 I hate buying paper towels.
 And don’t get me started on the problems of storing nuclear waste.

 I’m going to work harder on house training when I have a little dog staying in my house.